 Coleen Cecile Tanyag

-Coleen Cecile Tanyag is a first-year School Counseling graduate student and Graduate Assistant in the University of Northern Iowa counseling program.
+Coleen Cecile Tanyag is a second-year School Counseling graduate student and graduate assistant in the University of Northern Iowa Counseling Program.
 She graduated with honors from Truman State University in 2013 with a Bachelor of Arts in Psychology and minors in Philosophy and Religion.
 After finishing UNI's counseling program, she hopes to work as a high school counselor and basketball coach around her hometown of Des Moines, Iowa.